ncatlab/nlab-content/pages/1/7/7/3/23771/content.md

   * a witness that heterogeneous bridge types of fibrant types are also fibrant

 The context modification rules needed in higher observational type theory likely makes the theory less logically clean compared to that of [[Martin-Löf dependent type theory]] equipped with the [[univalence axiom]].
-However, the context modification rules of higher observational type theory are probably still comparable to [[cubical type theory]] defined as a [[type theory with shapes]].

 ## See also